Medical Information

 • Alhemo® Pen Mechanism of Action Pharmacology

-• Prophylaxis Safety Profile BTBs and Surgeries
+• Prophylaxis Safety Profile BTBs Surgeries

 • Dosing with the Alhemo® Pen Administration